-Main idea of dependence is to upgrade the condition of poor states as a result rich ones enriched by the way poor states are integrated into the “world system”.
-Dependency theory was formulated by Raul Prebisch for helping the poor countries out of poverty and accelerate along the path of development by investments, technology transfers and closer integration into the world market.
+The main idea of dependence is to upgrade the condition of poor states as a result rich ones enriched by the way poor states are integrated into the “world system”.
+Dependency theory was formulated by Raul Prebisch for helping the poor countries out of poverty and accelerate along the path of development by investments, technology transfers, and closer integration into the world market.

 Advantages of Idea of Dependence

 - It analyses the inequity existing between poor and rich states.

 - It breaks political bonds and explains the reasons why wealthy countries are taking advantage of poor states.

 - Theory dismisses the neoclassical theory’s claim that existing global inequity is caused by poor countries’ laziness.
 It argues in favor of underdeveloped countries and blames the imperialists.